jlo-aus/discord-chronomate-docs/docs/intro.md

 ## What's a Chronomate?

-Chronomate was developed for a small sever I admin.
+Chronomate was developed for a small guild I admin.
 For seasonal events I would switch the icon for a themed one to match the occasion.
 Chronomate allows you to automate this task by setting up tasks for any calendar date.

 ## Features